ChrisCherng/heritage-housing/README.md

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 The client has indicated that any model used for predicting the house sale prices must have an R2 score of at least 0.75 in order to give her confidence in the results.
+Note: The R2 (or R squared) metric, is the proportion of the variation in the dependent variable that is predictable from the independent variable(s)

 ## Hypothesis and Validation
 Before undertaking the data analysis, a project hypothesis was posed.
 This is the outcome that would be expected, and will be verified as to whether it is true or not as part of the data analysis.